Leading personal injury and medical negligence solicitors

 - delayed development

-- missed early years milestones
+- delay in meeting early years milestones

 - behavioural problems